Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$: Criterion for stable parahoric bundles on

 For the case of parahoric special orthogonal bundles, we have to argue a little more because $\SO_n$ is not simply connected.

 To complete the proof we introduce some notation from \cite{heinloth}.

-Let $\cG_X$ denote the `parahoric for $\SO_n$ at the parabolic points' Bruhat--Tits group scheme associated to parahoric special orthogonal bundles and let $\tilde{\cG_X}$ be its lift to the `parahoric for $Spin$' type Bruhat--Tits group scheme.
+Let $\cG_X$ denote the Bruhat--Tits group scheme which is `parahoric for $\SO_n$ at the parabolic points' and let $\tilde{\cG_X}$ be its lift to the `parahoric for $Spin$' type Bruhat--Tits group scheme.
 The way to do this is explained on \cite[page 513]{heinloth}.
 Let $\cZ^{fin} \ra X$ denote the kernel group scheme of the morphism $\tilde{\cG} \ra \cG$.
 Now ${\rm Bun}_{\cG}$ is again disconnected and its components are parametrized by $\ol{H^2(X, \cZ^{fin})}$ by \cite[Lemma 14, part (4) applied to (3) and Lemma 15]{heinloth}, which for our purposes is a certain quotient of $H^2(X, \cZ^{fin})$ and hence {\it finite}.
 Each of its connected components is isomorphic to the quotient of ${\rm Bun}_{\tilde{\cG}}$ under the action of $H^1(X, \cZ^{fin})$.
 Again since ${\rm Bun}_{\tilde{\cG}}$ is smooth, so this quotient is irreducible.
 This quotient must contain a $\cG$-torsor whose underlying bundle is $V_{gen}$ or else it will be a union of orbits of non-trivial bundles whose orbits we know are of strictly lesser dimension than that of ${\rm Bun}_{\cG}$.
 Thus $\cG$-torsors whose underlying bundle is actually $V_{gen}$ will form an open dense subset.
 Now we can conclude as in the symplectic case. \end{proof}